Winzana/sherl-sdk-js/docs/docs/etl.md

 title: ETL
 ---

-The ETL domain allows you to extract, transform and load data from pre-saved configurations or a one-shot model.
+Extract, Transform and Load from pre-saved configuration or by using customized model.
 A model is represented by a json file containing all the configurations linked to the 3 actions (extract, transform, load).

-Here you will find 3 functions that will allow you to interact with the ETL.
+ETL domain provides 3 functions to interact with the ETL.

 ## Save config